codemodsquad/astx/README.md

 - `source` (`string`) - The source code of the file being transformed
 - `path` (`string`) - The path to the file being transformed
 - `astx` (`Astx`) - the `Astx` API instance
-- `jscodeshift` (`JSCodeshift`) - the JSCodeshift instance
-- `j` (`JSCodeshift`) - shorthand for the same JSCodeshift instance
+- `t` (`AstTypes`) - `ast-types` definitions for the chosen parser
-- `expression` - tagged template literal for parsing code as an expression, like `jscodeshift.template.expression`
+- `expression` - tagged template literal for parsing code as an expression
-- `statement` - tagged template literal for parsing code as a statement, like `jscodeshift.template.statement`
+- `statement` - tagged template literal for parsing code as a statement
-- `statements` - tagged template literal for parsing code as an array of statements, like `jscodeshift.template.statements`
+- `statements` - tagged template literal for parsing code as an array of statements
 - `report` (`(message: any) => void`)

 Unlike `jscodeshift`, your transform function can be async, and it doesn't have to return the transformed code,